krzysztofhewelt/krzysztofhewelt/README.md

 # About me:

 - Krzysztof Hewelt, a programmer looking to learn more and more in the web technologies.
-- I am a bachelor's degree of Computer Science at Gdynia Maritime University.
+- I am a Bachelor's and Master's degrees of Computer Science at Gdynia Maritime University.
 - My passion is making web apps, databases and desktop apps.

 ## My skills